tedmonddong/chaossearch/customer-success/python-projects/chaos-api/README.md

 If the view being deleted is referenced in any visualization or saved search then this api call will fail.
 As a workaround, visualizations and saved searches need to be modified to temporarily point to a different or dummy view.

 ```
-python main.py --host lab.chaossearch.io --accesskey <redacted> --secretkey <redacted> --region us-east-1 --action delete --type view --key my-view
+python main.py --host lab.chaossearch.io --access_key <redacted> --secret_key <redacted> --object_group_region us-east-1 --view_region us-east-1 --action delete --type view --keys my-view
 ```

 ### Modify a view and change its sources (object groups)

-The list of sources (object groups) are passed in as a comma separated list.
+The new list of sources (object groups) are passed in as a comma separated list via the `sources` parameter.
+If the view being modified is referenced in any visualization or saved search then this api call will fail.
+As a workaround, visualizations and saved searches need to be modified to temporarily point to a different or dummy view.
+This is because the original view is not actually renamed but rather a new view is created and the old view is deleted.

 ```
-python main.py --host lab.chaossearch.io --accesskey <redacted> --secretkey <redacted> --region us-east-1 --action update --type view --key my-view --sources "object-group-1, object-group-2"
+python main.py --host lab.chaossearch.io --access_key <redacted> --secret_key <redacted> --object_group_region us-east-1 --view_region us-east-1 --action update --type view --keys my-view --sources "object-group-1,object-group-2"
 ```

 ### Modify a view and change its name

+The new name is passed in via the `name` parameter.
 If the view being modified is referenced in any visualization or saved search then this api call will fail.
 As a workaround, visualizations and saved searches need to be modified to temporarily point to a different or dummy view.
 This is because the original view is not actually renamed but rather a new view is created and the old view is deleted.

 ```
-python main.py --host lab.chaossearch.io --accesskey <redacted> --secretkey <redacted> --region us-east-1 --action update --type view --key my-view --name my-new-name-view
+python main.py --host lab.chaossearch.io --access_key <redacted> --secret_key <redacted> --object_group_region us-east-1 --view_region us-east-1 --action update --type view --keys my-view --name my-new-name-view
 ```

 ### Modify a view and change its name and its sources (object groups)

+The new list of sources (object groups) are passed in as a comma separated list via the `sources` parameter and the new name is passed in via the `name` parameter.
 If the view being modified is referenced in any visualization or saved search then this api call will fail.
 As a workaround, visualizations and saved searches need to be modified to temporarily point to a different or dummy view.
 This is because the original view is not actually renamed but rather a new view is created and the old view is deleted.

 ```
-python main.py --host lab.chaossearch.io --accesskey <redacted> --secretkey <redacted> --region us-east-1 --action update --type view --key my-view --name my-new-name-view --sources "object-group-1, object-group-2"
+python main.py --host lab.chaossearch.io --accesskey <redacted> --secretkey <redacted> --object_group_region us-east-1 --view_region us-east-1 --action update --type view --keys my-view --name my-new-name-view --sources "object-group-1,object-group-2"
 ```